OMP: One-step Meanflow Policy with Directional Alignment: Experimental Results

 \paragraph{Baselines.} We compare our proposed \methodname{} with multiple SOTA Baselines, including DP, AdaFlow, and CP with 2D inputs, as well as DP3, Simple DP3, FlowPolicy, and MP1 with 3D inputs.
 DP, DP3, and Simple DP3 all employ multi-step inference (NFE=10), whereas CP and FlowPolicy use single-step inference (NFE=1), and AdaFlow operates with a variable NFE.

-\paragraph{Experimental Setup.} To train on Adroit and Meta-World tasks, we generate 10 expert demonstrations for each simulation task.
+\paragraph{Training Details.} To train on Adroit and Meta-World tasks, we generate 10 expert demonstrations for each simulation task.
 When dealing with point-cloud data, we use the Farthest Point Sampling (FPS) strategy to reduce the number of points to either 512 or 1024, while for image data, we downsample the resolution to 84 × 84 pixels.
-All evaluated baselines and \methodname{} are assessed through three experiments, each corresponding to a different random seed (0, 1, and 2), and in each experiment, the evaluated method is required to train for 3000 epochs per task on Adroit and 1000 epochs per task on Meta-World.
+All evaluated baselines and \methodname{} are assessed through three experiments, each corresponding to a different random seed (0, 10, and 20), and in each experiment, the evaluated method is required to train for 3000 epochs per task on Adroit and 1000 epochs per task on Meta-World.
 Performance is evaluated every 200 epochs, with final performance calculated as the average of the five highest success rates, and the overall success rate and standard deviation for each task are computed across all three experiments.
-All training and testing procedures are performed on an NVIDIA RTX 4090 GPU with a batch size of 128, and for optimization, we use the AdamW optimizer with a learning rate of 0.0001 (consistently applied to both Adroit and Meta-World), along with an observation window of 2 steps, a history length of 4 states, and a prediction horizon of 4 steps.
+All training and testing procedures are performed on an NVIDIA RTX 4090 GPU with a batch size of 128, and for optimization, we use the AdamW optimizer with a learning rate of 0.0001 (consistently applied to both Adroit and Meta-World), along with an observation history of 2 steps, a prediction horizon of 4 steps, and an execution horizon of 3 steps.
+See more details in \Cref{sec:des}.